Strings

 Raw string literals use backticks:

-var foo = `a raw string`; var bar = `a raw string with multiple lines`;
+var foo = `a raw string`; var bar = `a raw string with multiple linebreaks`;

 Raw string literals ignore backslashed escapes.
 The only character a raw string literal can't contain is a backtick as this would end the string.